dxw/marketplace_opportunity_scraper/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bundle install` to install dependencies.
+Then, run `rake` to run the tests.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `marketplace_opportunity_scraper/version.rb`, commit the change and then create a git tag for that version in the format `x.x.x` (where x is each version number).
+Github Actions will then automatically push the latest version to Rubygems.

 ## Contributing